byzod/C-Sharp/Machine/README.md

 ﻿Helper for Google Code Jam

-Class file with GCJ_ prefix is the main codes of given problem, others are framework, IO handlers, helpers, etc.
+Class file(s) with GCJ_ prefix in Solver folder is/are the main codes of given problem, others are framework, IO handlers, helpers, etc.